Kenya Family Safari

 You and your family will be in excellent hands for the duration of your trip, travelling with a crew of three experienced locals – a leader, driver and cook

 Please take into consideration if you are travelling with younger children that the going can be slow over the long distances and often bumpy roads.
 A little bit of patience will go a long way towards your enjoyment of this beautiful land!
 Some days have driving times of 6-7 hours.
 Furthermore there will be early mornings, when Africa is at its best.
 This is a participatory camping trip and everyone will embrace the team spirit by helping with camp setup, food preparation and cleaning.
 You and your family will be putting up and taking down your tent as you move from place to place.
-In Loita Hills (Day 5) you will stay in a bush camp with no shower facilities.
-The rewards of experiencing the Maasai culture, however, should more than make up for the lack of creature comforts.
+In Loita Hills (Day 5) you will stay in a secure bush camp with basic facilities and cold showers.
+Hot bucket showers will be available in the morning.
+Wi-fi is not available and only minimal upgrades are on offer at tonight’s bush camp however the rewards of experiencing the Maasai culture should more than make up for the lack of creature comforts.
 Our purpose-built overland vehicles allow for excellent game viewing, equipped with large sliding windows.
 They have no air-conditioning, however, so they can get dusty and hot at times.

 GENERAL HEALTH All travellers need to be in good physical health in order to participate fully on this trip.
 For the safety and wellbeing of yourself and others, if you are unwell prior to travelling, please stay at home and contact us to make alternative arrangements.
 When selecting your trip please make sure you have read through the itinerary carefully and assess your ability to manage and enjoy our style of travel.
 Please note that if in the assessment of our group leader or local representative a traveller is unable to complete the itinerary without undue risk to themselves and/or the rest of the group, we reserve the right to exclude them from all or part of a trip without refund.
 You should consult your doctor for up-to-date medical travel information or for any necessary vaccinations before departure.
 We recommend that you carry a first aid kit as well as any personal medical requirements in their original packaging as they may not easily be obtained while travelling.
 If you are carrying medication, ensure you check your government's foreign travel advice for any local restrictions or requirements.
 YELLOW FEVER: A valid international certificate of vaccination against Yellow Fever is required in many countries if you are arriving from a country with risk of yellow fever (eg. Kenya).
 You may need to present this on arrival at the airport or border crossing.
 Some countries will refuse entry if you are unable to present your certificate.
 It's also quite common for your home country to request a Yellow Fever certificate on your arrival back home.
 It is your responsibility to check with your doctor well in advance of leaving home about the Yellow Fever requirements for the countries you'll be visiting.
 MALARIA & DENGUE Malaria and Dengue are mosquito-borne diseases commonly found in many parts of Africa.
 Before you travel, discuss your itinerary with a doctor and monitor your government foreign travel advice for up-to-date information on risk levels in particular areas.
 To reduce your risk of mosquito bites, protect yourself by using insect repellent and wearing long, loose, light-coloured clothing.
 Malaria symptoms typically appear 7–30 days after infection and may include fever, chills, headache, and fatigue.
 Doctors can prescribe medication to help prevent Malaria, so it’s important to consult your healthcare provider before travelling.
 Dengue symptoms generally emerge 4–10 days after being bitten.
 These may include high fever, severe headache, joint and muscle pain, nausea, and rash.
 As there is no specific medication for Dengue prevention, avoiding mosquito bites is key.
 If you develop symptoms of Malaria or Dengue while travelling or after returning home, seek medical attention straight away.
 DRINKING WATER As a rule, we recommend you don't drink tap water, even in hotels, as it may contain much higher levels of different minerals than the water you are used to at home.
 For local people, this is not a problem as their bodies are used to this and can cope, but for visitors drinking the tap water can result in illness.
 Generally, this isn't serious, an upset stomach being the only symptom, but it's enough to spoil a day or two of your holiday.
 Many hotels and lodges provide safe drinking water, while bottled water is another alternative.
 Water consumption should be about two litres a day.
 Rehydration salts, motion sickness tablets, and diarrhea blockers are available from many pharmacies - please source from home and bring them with you on your travels.
 TSETSE FLY: It is best to avoid dark coloured clothes such as blue and black while on safari.
 These colours can attract the biting tsetse fly.